SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 MENOPAUSE PILATES

 Perimenopause and menopause represent significant transitions that can impact how your body feels and moves.
-Rosy Movement's specialised Pilates approach provides targeted support during these phases, supporting you as you navigate physical changes with strength, confidence, and knowledge.
+Rosy Movement's specialised Pilates approach provides targeted support during these phases as you navigate physical changes with strength, confidence, and knowledge.

 Your hormones work on every single cell in your body, and when they fluctuate or decline, everything from motivation to muscle strength can shift.
 Your body deserves movement that works for you exactly as you are.

 MOTIVATION AND ENERGY Hormonal changes during perimenopause and menopause can affect brain chemicals that regulate motivation and energy.
 Varying energy levels can make consistent movement challenging.
-We create adaptable programs that respond to your changing capacity day by day.
+We create adaptable programs that respond to your changing capacity day to day, recognising that some days call for gentle movement while others may welcome more robust activity.

 COORDINATION CHANGES Fluctuating hormones can affect our neurological system and impact how our brains coordinate movement.
 If your coordination and balance feel different, this could be hormonal.
-We offer balance and coordination work that supports your changing nervous system.
+We design our approach around this research, focusing on fall prevention and building confidence in your changing body.

 UNDERSTANDING PERIMENOPAUSE & MENOPAUSE MOVEMENT NEEDS